Introducing Quantum Information and Computation to a Broader Audience with MOOCs at OpenHPI: The OpenHPI Quantum Channel and the curriculum on Quantum Computing

 \section{The OpenHPI Quantum Channel and the curriculum on Quantum Computing}

-Since 2012, the Hasso Plattner Institute (HPI) operates the online educational platform OpenHPI (https://open.hpi.de).
+Since 2012, the Hasso Plattner Institute (HPI) has operated the online educational platform OpenHPI (\url{https://open.hpi.de}).
 The platform offers free access to MOOCs in the field of information technology.
-A MOOC at OpenHPI consists usually of around 20 concise videos (approximately 10-15 minutes each), 10 self-tests to assess participant learning progress, and one final examination test.
+A MOOC at OpenHPI usually consists of around 20 concise videos (approximately 10-15 minutes each), 10 self-tests to assess participant learning progress and one final examination test.
+The self-tests and the final examination tests are carried out online and are multiple-choice tests with more than one choice possible for the questions.
+The self-tests consist of about 10 questions each, the final exam of 20 questions.

 Each course is conducted within a specified timeframe.
-Participants can repeat self-tests as needed, but the final exam can only be taken once online at the end of the time frame.
-The time frame is usually two weeks since studies in the literature supported the determination that a two-week module with integrated self-tests and a final exam is optimal \cite{Serth_2022}.
+Participants can repeat self-tests as needed, but the final exam can only be taken once online at the end of the time frame and has to be finished within 120 minutes.

+The time frame of a MOOC normally is two weeks since studies in the literature support the determination that a two-week module with integrated self-tests and a final exam is optimal \cite{Serth_2022}.

 Throughout the course's timeframe, participants can engage in discussions and pose questions within a forum moderated by the instructor.
 Answers to questions and comments are usually provided within one day.
 A course can be completed in two ways.
 If participants have accessed more than 50\% of the items (videos, self-tests, additional material), they receive a certificate of attendance.
 If participants have more than 50\% of the points achieved in the final examination, they receive a qualification certificate.
+It should be noted that it is not necessary to access any of the items to obtain a qualification certificate.
+It is sufficient to pass the final exam.
+These are the commen rules for all the courses at openHPI.

 Even after the MOOCs have ended, the courses are still available to new interested parties.
 However, the forums are closed, and the final exam cannot be taken anymore.
 The videos can now be viewed on the platform without registering.
 However, registered participants can access the self-test and old forum entries.
 Participants can still complete the course successfully by accessing 50 \% or more of the items.
 Then they will also receive a certificate of attendance.